microsoft/TypeScript-Handbook/pages/Enums.md

 ## Enums at compile time

 Even thought Enums are real objects that exist at runtime, the `keyof` keyword works differently than you might expect for typical objects.
-Instead, use `keyof typeof` to get a Type that represens all Enum values as strings.
+Instead, use `keyof typeof` to get a Type that represents all Enum keys as strings.

 ```ts
 enum LogLevel {